-This program is primarily focused on finger, grip and forearm strength, work capacity and stamina.
-As well, using bouldering, it pushes an athlete’s technique progression and development, but the program’s primary focus is sport-specific, rock climbing fitness.
+This climbing-specific fitness programming in this training plan is primarily focused on finger, grip and forearm strength.
+As well, using bouldering, it pushes an athlete’s rock climbing technique progression and development.

-The plan does include some general fitness work capacity, strength training, and core strength training, but the focus on the plan is finger/grip and forearm strength and work capacity.
+The plan does include some general fitness work capacity, strength training, and core strength training, but the focus on the plan is finger/grip and forearm strength and rock climb technique development.

 This is a 6-day/week training program, which gets progressively harder as you work through the plan.
 Training sessions are designed to be 60-70 minutes long, and the plan is designed to be completed in any rock gym which includes a general fitness area, or, a rock gym plus any commercial gym.

 This is Version 3 of this plan, updated April 2019.

 The program design in this plan was first tested by lab rats at MTI’s facility in Jackson, Wyoming.
 Click HERE to read more about that cycle.

 This training plan deploys two focused drills to train rock climb-specific strength: (1) Rock Climb Lock & Reaches, and (2) Campus Board Constant/Rapid Movement Intervals.
 You’ll train each, once per week.

 This training plan deploys versions of the Bouldering V-Sum to concurrently train rock climbing strength and technique.
 The Bouldering V-Sum is most efficient tool we’ve found for training pushing rock climb-specific technique.
 You’ll complete a 50-minute, 8x problem Bouldering V-Sum every Monday during this plan, and a 40-minute, 4x problem Bouldering V-Sum every Thursday.